-Thai's are flexible in nature and understand very well, that foreigners do not know their code of behaviour.
-Mostly they are too polite to complain about ignorance.
-But if you'd like to be respected, it is important to show proper behaviour, most importantly to show respect for the monarchy.
-Thai people are very fond of and loyal to their king and queen and the whole royal family.
+Thais are a generally tolerant bunch and they know that many foreigners do not know their code of behaviour.
+Mostly they are too polite to complain about transgressions.
+You can still make a good impression by understanding and respecting some of the values of their culture.
+It is very important to show respect for the monarchy.
+Thai people love and are very loyal to their king and queen and the whole royal family.

-Buddhist and Chinese shrines in Thailand are open to foreigners but you should dress appropriately when visiting.
+Buddhist and Chinese shrines are open to foreigners but you should dress appropriately when visiting.
 Shorts and sleeveless shirts are discouraged.
-A non-Muslim can enter a mosque during prayer time.
+A non-Muslim should not enter a mosque during prayer time.

 Tipping and bargaining

-Although tipping is not expected or required, it is a nice gesture to leave a small amount, when you receive good service, particularly as salaries are low.
+Tipping is not a normal Thai tradition but it has become more prevalent in recent years.
+It is a nice gesture to leave a small amount if you receive good service, particularly as salaries are low.

 As in other countries, knowing the rudiments of negotiation ("How much?", "Too expensive", "Can you come down?" and numbers) in the Thai language will certainly afford you a better price.

-Thailand has a reputation as one of the friendliest and safest travel destinations in the world.
-Your personal safety is well taken care of and the tourist police demonstrate a polite and competent attitude all round.
-By travelling with confidence, being aware and showing the proper caution, you will surely enjoy your stay.
+Thailand is one of the friendliest and safest travel destinations in the world.
+Your personal safety is well taken care of in the main tourist destinations and the tourist police demonstrate a polite and competent attitude all round.

 Thai police officers have much greater powers of action than their European counterparts and will not accept disrespectful behaviour.
-Common offences such as not wearing a helmet will get you a 300 B fine.
+Traffic offences such as not having a driving license or not wearing a helmet will get you a small on the spot fine.
 Parking on the wrong side of the road will get your bike or car chained up and another fine.
 The trick is to know which side of the road to park on.
 Just look to see where everyone else has parked and park on that side of the road.

-Police corruption is widespread throughout the country, and buying off offences is common.
+The Thai Police are not well paid and corruption is widespread.
+Many consider receiving bribes to be a perk of the job and buying off offences is common.
+You may find this convenient if you find yourself in trouble but if you are in a dispute remember that the other party may be willing to pay more.
 Don't expect justice to take place naturally.
-If you feel that you're been being treated unfairly then stand your ground, remain cool at all times, make a show of recording the officer's registration number, and insist on seeing a superior officer.
+If you feel that you're being treated unfairly then stand your ground, remain cool at all times, make a show of recording the officer's registration number, and insist on seeing a superior officer.

 If you're keen to discover the tourist-easy haven of Thailand, then click below to check your options for: